GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 In order to be able to assign those roles without having the full authority of the Organization Admin role, this stage defines a custom role that only allows setting IAM policies on the organization, and grants it via a [delegated role grant](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles) that only allows it to be used to grant a limited subset of roles.

-In this way, the Resource Management service account can effectively act as an Organization Admin, but only to grant the roles it effectively needs to control.
+In this way, the Resource Management service account can effectively act as an Organization Admin, but only to grant the specific roles it needs to control.

-One consequence of the above setup, is the need to configure IAM bindings as non-authoritative for the roles included in the IAM condition, since those same roles are effectively under the control of two stages: this one and Resource Management.
+One consequence of the above setup is the need to configure IAM bindings that can be assigned via the condition as non-authoritative, since those same roles are effectively under the control of two stages: this one and Resource Management.
 Using authoritative bindings for these roles (instead of non-authoritative ones) would generate potential conflicts, where each stage could try to overwrite and negate the bindings applied by the other at each `apply` cycle.

 A full reference of IAM roles managed by this stage [is available here](./IAM.md).